juanbkm/donor2019/content/stories/access-to-credit-empowers-sri-lankan-women.md

 </ul>

 ### Background
-Sri Lanka’s women face a significant economic participation challenge:  only a little over 33% is part of the labor force.
+ In Sri Lanka, women economic participation is well below potential despite its gender parity in access to education.
+They contribute only a little over 33% to the labor force.
 Even less are those who own or lead small to medium enterprises (SMEs).

-Disenfranchised, the women remain an untapped national economic resource.
-That is a missed opportunity for Sri Lanka as it is transitioning to upper-middle-income status.
+Disenfranchised, the women remain an untapped national resource.
+What a missed opportunity it is for the country that is transitioning to upper-middle-income status.

-The International Finance Corporation estimates that 40%, or 65 million, of SMEs in the developing world have $5.2 trillion unmet financing needs.
+The International Finance Corporation estimates that 40%─ or 65 million– of SMEs in the developing world have US$5.2 trillion unmet financing needs.
+This shortfall is due to banks being more inclined to provide loans to bigger firms and businesses.
 SMEs, even though they make up 90% of businesses in the Asia-Pacific region, remain an unattractive prospect for capital lending.
-SMEs have been identified as an important strategic sector for promoting growth and social development of Sri Lanka.

 The Sri Lankan government decided to address this gap by enlisting the ADB's assistance in promoting women's entrepreneurship, a central pillar of ADB's Strategy 2030 in promoting gender equality.

 ### Interventions